Jonathan Kaplan

-Jonathan Kaplan (born November 25, 1947) is an American film producer and director.
-His film The Accused (1988) earned actress Jodie Foster an Oscar for Best Actress and was nominated for the Golden Bear at the 39th Berlin International Film Festival.
+Jonathan Kaplan (November 25, 1947 – August 1, 2025) was an American film producer and director.
+His film The Accused (1988) earned actress Jodie Foster the Oscar for Best Actress and was nominated for the Golden Bear at the 39th Berlin International Film Festival.
 His film Love Field (1992) earned actress Michelle Pfeiffer an Oscar nomination for Best Actress and was nominated for the Golden Bear at the 43rd Berlin International Film Festival.
 Kaplan received five Emmy nominations for his roles directing and producing the television series ER.

-Life and career
+Background

-Born in Paris, France, Kaplan is the son of film composer Sol Kaplan and actress Frances Heflin, the nephew of actor Van Heflin, and the brother of actresses Nora Heflin and Mady Kaplan.

-Kaplan lived in Hollywood until 1954, when his father had to move to New York after being blacklisted.
+Born in Paris, Kaplan was the son of film composer Sol Kaplan and actress Frances Heflin, the nephew of actor Van Heflin, and the brother of actresses Nora Heflin and Mady Kaplan.
+His cousin was actress Marta Heflin.
+He lived in Hollywood, Los Angeles until 1954, when his father had to move to New York City after being blacklisted.